Backscatter: In waveguides

 The backscattering method is also employed in fiber optics applications to detect optical faults.
 Light propagating through a fiber-optic cable gradually attenuates due to Rayleigh scattering.
 Faults are thus detected by monitoring the variation of part of the Rayleigh backscattered light.
 Since the backscattered light attenuates exponentially as it travels along the optical fiber cable, the attenuation characteristic is represented in a logarithmic scale graph.
 If the slope of the graph is steep, then power loss is high.
 If the slope is gentle, then optical fiber has a satisfactory loss characteristic.

 The loss measurement by the backscattering method allows measurement of a fiber-optic cable at one end without cutting the optical fiber hence it can be conveniently used for the construction and maintenance of optical fibers.

 In photography

-Light from a smartphone flash reflecting sand particles.
+Light from a smartphone flash reflecting off of sand particles.

 The term backscatter in photography refers to light from flash, strobe, or video lights reflecting back from particles in the lens's field of view, causing specks of light to appear in the photo.
 This gives rise to what are sometimes referred to as orb artifacts.
 Photographic backscatter can result from snowflakes, rain or mist, or airborne dust.
 Due to the size limitations of the modern compact and ultra-compact cameras, especially digital cameras, the distance between the lens and the built-in flash has decreased, thereby decreasing the angle of light reflection to the lens and increasing the likelihood of light reflection off normally sub-visible particles.
 Hence, the orb artifact is commonplace with small digital or film camera photographs.